Project Second Chance

 Atlantic Cape Community College offers eligible students an opportunity to earn the college credits required to apply for a state diploma through a program titled Project Second Chance.

-Students who are accepted to the Project Second Chance Program must complete the required 30 college credits (please note, remedial courses do not meet these credit requirements), take and pass the High School Proficiency Test (HSPT), and then apply to the State for their high school diploma.
+Students who are accepted to the Project Second Chance Program must complete the required 30 college credits (please note, remedial courses do not meet these credit requirements), take and pass either the High School Proficiency Assessment (HSPA) OR a college admission test including the Accuplacer, SAT or ACT, and then apply to the State for their high school diploma.
 A grade C or better is needed in all courses in order for the class to be used in awarding the diploma.